 A. Where there is lots of work variability, opt for multiple small machines rather than a single large one.
 Multiple small machines can always be combined to evacuate a large part and easily moved to other locations for making small parts.
-Consider multiple MICRO, 20/2 or SVM 2S.
+Consider multiples of any system model.

 Q. Is it a teaching/training application?

-A. In 50 Hz power countries consider the MICRO, as it’s very quiet, while providing all the features of the larger machines.
-Sorry, the MICRO is not yet available for 60 Hz use.
-In 60 Hz power countries, consider the 20/2 or SVM 2S.
+A. In 50 Hz power countries consider the E1-8, or the MICRO 8/2, as the 8 m3/h capacity pump is very quiet, while providing all the features of the larger machines.
+Where pump noise is not the key consideration consider the Modular 2S, as this is an extremely versatile training machine.

 Q. Are two separately controllable vacuum levels required, e.g., for RTM Light or double bagging?

 A. Depending on other possible applications for the same machine:

 Q. Is it necessary to infuse with degassed resin?

 - If the parts being made are smaller than about 4 m2 (40 ft2) and high production rates are not required, consider the 20/2 machine with Dual-Vac accessory